karan-ydv/karan-ydv.github.io/content/posts/journey-of-a-http-request-from-cloudflare-to-your-controller.md

 Toc = true
 +++

-This is a simplified overview of how I  applications are deployed on production environments.
+A brief overview of how applications are deployed on production environments.

 ### What is a web server?